-Students may appeal their refund amount to a committee consisting of the Vice-President of Academic Affairs, the Vice-President of Administrative Services, and the Director of Financial Aid if extenuating circumstances forced the student to withdraw from MTI.
+Students may appeal their refund amount to a committee consisting of the Dean of Student Success, the Director of Financial Aid and the Financial Comptroller/CFO if extenuating circumstances forced the student to withdraw from MTI.
 Please note: The MTI Bookstore is a separate entity and abides by a separate refund policy on a case-by-case basis.

 Bookstore Payment Policy

 Students may charge the cost of books at the MTI Bookstore against their financial aid if the award exceeds the amount due to the school.
 In order to do this, the financial aid process needs to be completed and the Business office must approve the charge.
 Please budget accordingly when making your school plans.